Michael D. SirotaCo-Managing Shareholdermsirota@coleschotz.com New York Office

 - Litigation counsel to defendant in simultaneous proceedings before the United States District Courts in the Southern District of New York and New Jersey and successfully vacated an ex parte receivership and seizure order.
 Thereafter obtained an order from the United States Bankruptcy Court for the District of New Jersey vacating the $30 million dollar judgment upon which the ex parte orders were issued.

-Michael is actively involved professionally as a member of the American Bankruptcy Institute, as former Master, in the Bankruptcy Inn of Court, and as a member of the Board of Advisors for the New York State Bar Association’s Managing Partners Conference.
+Michael is a Fellow in the American College of Bankruptcy.
+He is also a Fellow of the Litigation Counsel of America, The Trial Lawyer Honorary Society, and a member of the Trial Law Institute and Diversity Law Institute.
+Actively involved professionally as a member of the American Bankruptcy Institute, he is a former Master, in the Bankruptcy Inn of Court, and a member of the Board of Advisors for the New York State Bar Association’s Managing Partners Conference.

 EducationSyracuse University College of Law, J.D., cum laude, 1986